inspectionpress/inspection.press/README.md

 </p>

 <p align="center">
-  <sub>Self-hosted · PWA-ready · Multi-service · Inspection-focused · Built for real-world field workflows</sub>
+  <sub>Self-hosted · Production-used · Inspection-focused · PWA-friendly · Built for real-world field workflows</sub>
 </p>

 ---

 ## Why InspectionPress Exists

-InspectionPress was built out of frustration with software that charges per inspection, limits customization, makes specialty forms awkward, and forces companies to work inside somebody else’s box.
+InspectionPress was built out of frustration with software that charges per inspection, limits customization, handles specialty insurance forms poorly, and forces inspection companies to adapt their workflow to someone else’s platform.

-This project is aimed at teams that want to own their stack:
+This project is for teams that want to own their stack:

 - **Self-hosted** and under your control
 - **Open source** and intended to be extended
 - **Built for inspection operations**, not generic forms
-- **Focused on real field workflows** like scheduling, assignment, service-area logic, specialty forms, media-heavy reporting, and partner communication
+- **Focused on real field workflows** like scheduling, assignment, service-area logic, media-heavy reporting, specialty forms, CRM, and partner communication

+---

+## Production Status

+InspectionPress is a **work in progress**, but it is also **working in production**.

+That means two things are true at the same time:

+- Real inspections are being scheduled, edited, documented, and delivered through the platform
+- The codebase is still evolving quickly, and some areas are under active refinement

-> **Status note:** InspectionPress is under active development.
-Some modules are already usable, some are in heavy iteration, and some roadmap items are planned but not finished yet.
-Expect rough edges, test thoroughly, and use the issue tracker for bugs and feature requests.
+Expect rough edges, changing interfaces, and ongoing cleanup.
+Use the issue tracker for bugs, regressions, and feature requests.

 ---